ah-haqqdod/T-ARP/src/benchmarks/readme.md

 All scripts are run from the **repository root**.
 Paths in `config.yaml` files are relative to that root.
 To use a custom config file, pass `--config <path>` to the `standalone_benchmark` script.

+View each corresponding `config.yaml` file for more accurate description of parameters that need to be defined.

 ---

 ## Kodak dataset